What is Concierge Medicine?

-Concierge physicians are able to spend more time to focus on wellness care, prevention and counseling.
+Concierge physicians are able to spend more time focusing on wellness care, prevention, and counseling.
 I’m sure you have heard of the old adage, “An ounce of prevention equals a pound of cure”.
-Study after study shows that prevention helps to save lives, money and time.
+Study after study shows that prevention helps to save lives, money, and time.
 Concierge patients save money by minimizing visits to urgent care centers because they can see their doctor right away.
-Concierge patients have less hospital visits as a result of the time spent at each appointment to focus on much needed preventive care and counseling to improve their health.
+Concierge patients have fewer hospital visits as a result of the time spent at each appointment to focus on much needed preventive care and counseling to improve their health.
 Concierge patients are overall healthier as a result of more TIME.
 What this means is more time to listen, call specialists for referrals, return phone calls, answer medical questions, and help patients negotiate through our broken health care system when they become ill.

 Why concierge medicine?

 - Direct access to your doctor during and after hours via cell phone

 - No waiting for long periods to see the physician